 Origination is pursuing two-tiered approach to the corporate sector: direct and indirect origination.
 Direct origination involves building relationships with those corporates already aware of the importance of credit risk management; i.e., commodity trading companies and sectors undergoing financial difficulty, like the telecom equipment sector.
 Origination is leveraging Enron’s extensive network of business relationships in order to accelerate market penetration.

 Origination is also building indirect channels to generate a leveraged approach to the marketplace.
-Marketing the ECC, FBP and the ECN to consultants, medium-sized banks, e-markets, brokers and risk management system developers is expected to accelerate market education as they, in turn, evangelize the Company’s suite of products and services.
+Marketing the ECC, DBS and the ECN to consultants, medium-sized banks, e-markets, brokers and risk management system developers is expected to accelerate market education as they, in turn, evangelize the Company’s suite of products and services.

 VII.3 Create value-enhancing alliances to rapidly scale the business